 Caudwell children are now able to offer financial help towards treatments and surgery not available in the UK for selective dorsal rhizotomy, proton therapy and cancer treatments.

-Kent Autistic Trust now has a small number of “weighted blankets” which it is able to loan to families where a weighted blanket has been suggested by a Health Professional as an aid to sleep.
-The blanket would be on loan for a fixed period of time to help families decide whether it is helpful.
-Contact Jo Blamires: email@example.com to find out more.
+Kent Autistic Trust has a small number of “weighted blankets” which can be loaned to families where a weighted blanket has been suggested by a Health Professional as an aid to sleep.
+The blankets are loaned for a fixed period of time to help families decide whether it is helpful.
+Contact Jo Blamires: firstname.lastname@example.org to find out more.

 Hypermobility Help: For more information on hypermobility, what it is and how you can get help if you have hypermobility, please go to: http://hypermobility.org/